Looport/Millennium-Falcon/readme.md

 pnpm i
 ```

+Then you can visit `application/service/*` and run `dev` like scripts.
+But before you should install dependencies like Postgres, NATS and others.
+After you need to connect services, apis, web with each other via environment variables.
+This is all complex stuff, so for the first try, I am simplifying it via Kubernetes.

+More about it, you could find above.

+---

 So, you have the necessary packages installed, but now you're wondering how to connect them to external services like databases. 🤔
 Not to worry, you can accomplish this using tools like Docker, Kubernetes, and Skaffold.